k-Knight/KMinimalist/README.md

 ### Function ``KMinimalistBootstrap.init()``

-Should be called at game runtime in order for kminimalist library to function properly.
+Must be called at game runtime in order for kminimalist library to function properly.

 ### Function ``KMinimalistBootstrap.register(event, handler)``